Otto Suhr Institute for Political Science: International programmes

-The institute offers an integrated German-French dual bachelor’s degree as well as a dual master’s degree programme with the Institut d’Études Politiques de Paris (the French grande école also known as Sciences Po), as well as a joint German-Russian master's degree programme in co-operation with the Moscow State Institute of International Relations.
+The institute offers an integrated German-French dual bachelor’s degree as well as a dual master’s degree programme with the Institut d’Études Politiques de Paris (the French grande école also known as Sciences Po), and offered a joint German-Russian master's degree programme in co-operation with the Moscow State Institute of International Relations until the Russian invasion of Ukraine in 2022.
 It also offers a dual degree in Public Policy and Management with HEC Paris (a famed French grande école and business school).
 The German-French dual degree programmes are recognised and coordinated by the Franco-German University.

 The OSI also maintains several academic exchange agreements with top-ranking universities around the globe.